-18-006.04 Client Rights
+19-006.04 Client Rights

-18-006.04A The facility must:
+19-006.04A The facility must:

-1. Ensure that the client is aware of the rights listed in 175 NAC 18-006.04B and received a copy upon admission and for the duration of the stay;

-- 2. Operate so as to afford the client the opportunity to exercise these rights; and - 3.
+- 1. Ensure that the client is aware of the rights listed in 175 NAC 19-006.04B and receive a copy upon admission and for the duration of the stay; - 2.
+Operate so as to afford the client the opportunity to exercise these rights; and - 3.
 Protect and promote these rights.

-18-006.04B In both inpatient and outpatient facilities, the client must have the right:
+19-006.04B The client must have the right:

 - 1. To be informed in advance about care and treatment and of any changes in care and treatment that may affect the client's well-being; - 2.
 To self-direct activities and participate in decisions regarding care and treatment; - 3.
-To confidentiality of all records, communications, and personal information; - 4.
-To voice complaints and file grievances without discrimination or reprisal and to have those complaints and grievances addressed; - 5.
+To confidentiality of all records, communications, and personal information;

+- 4. To voice complaints and file grievances without discrimination or reprisal and to have those complaints and grievances addressed; - 5.
 To examine the results of the most recent survey of the facility conducted by representatives of the Department; - 6.
-To be free of restraints except when provided as in 175 NAC 18-006.14; - 7.
-To be free of seclusion in a locked room, except as provided in 175 NAC 18-006.14 and except in cases of civil protective custody; - 8.
-To be free of physical punishment; - 9.
-To exercise his or her rights as a client of the facility and as a citizen of the United States; - 10.
-To be free from arbitrary transfer or discharge; - 11.
-To be free from involuntary treatment, unless the client has been involuntarily committed by appropriate court order and except in cases of civil protective custody; - 12.
-To be free from abuse and neglect and misappropriation of their money and personal property; and - 13.
-To be informed prior to or at the time of admission and during stay at the facility of charges for care, treatment, or related charges
+To privacy in written communication including sending and receiving mail consistent with individualized service plans; - 7.
+To receive visitors as long as this does not infringe on the rights and safety of other clients and is consistent with individualized service plans; - 8.
+To have access to a telephone where calls can be made without being overheard when consistent with individualized service plans; - 9.
+To retain and use personal possessions, including furnishings and clothing as space permits, unless to do so would infringe upon the rights and safety of other clients; - 10.
+To be free of restraints except when provided as in 175 NAC 19-006.12; - 11.
+To be free of seclusion in a locked room, except as provided in 175 NAC 19-006.12; - 12.
+To be free of physical punishment; - 13.
+To exercise his or her rights as a client of the facility and as a citizen of the United States; - 14.
+To be free from arbitrary transfer or discharge; - 15.
+To be free from involuntary treatment, unless the client has been involuntarily committed by appropriate court order; - 16.
+To be free from abuse and neglect and misappropriation of their money and personal property; and - 17.
+To be informed prior to or at the time of admission and during stay at the facility of charges for care, treatment, or related charges.